cema-sp/ruby-perf-optim/README.md

 80% of ruby performance optimization come from memory optimization.

-You have 2 options for memory profiling:
+You have 3 options for memory profiling:

+1. Massif / Stackprof profiles
-1. Patched ruby interpreter
+2. Patched Ruby interpreter & ruby-prof
-2. Printing `GC#start` & `GC::Profiler` measurements
+3. Printing `GC#start` & `GC::Profiler` measurements

 To detect if memory profiling needed you should use *monitoring* and *profiling* tools.
 Good tool for profiling is **Valgrind Massif** but it shows memory allocations only for C/C++ code.

 Another tool is **Stackprof** that shows shows number of object allocations (that is proportional to memory consumption) (see [014_stackprof.rb](014_stackprof.rb)).
 But if your code allocates small number of large objects, it won't help.
 Stackprof could generate flamegraphs and it's OK to use it in production, because it has no overhead.

+### Patched Ruby & RubyProf

+You need RailsExpress patched Ruby (google it).
+Then set RubyProf *measure mode* and use one of printers (see [015_rp_memory.rb](015_rp_memory.rb)).
+Don't forget to enable memory stats with `GC.enable_stats`.

+Modes for memory profiling:

+* MEMORY - mem usage
+* ALLOCATIONS - # of object allocations
+* GC_RUNS - # of GC runs (useless for optimization)
+* GC_TIME - GC time (useless for optimization)

+Memory profile shows only new memory allocations (not total number at time) and doesn't show GC reclaims.

+**!** Ruby allocates temp object for string > 23 chars.